proinsias/proinsias.github.io/_posts/2021/2021-04-05-nix-find-the-total-size-of-files-within-a-directory.md

 ---
 layout: single
-title: 'Nix: Find the total size of files within a directory'
+title: "Nix: Find the total size of files within a directory"
 excerpt: du command to the rescue!
 date: 2021-04-05
 last_modified_at: 2023-04-26 13:22:37